 - Test when possible.
-Try testing different colors (e.g. red verses green buttons), language and placement to see which CTAs get more clicks and drive more leads (learn about A/B testing tools here).
+Try testing different colors (e.g. red versus green buttons), language, and placement to see which CTAs get more clicks and drive more leads (learn about A/B testing tools here).

-Below is an example of a CTA from Modgility's site for a free e-book.
-Notice that it's bright, eye-catching and gets right to the point about the value the user will receive by clicking.
+Below is an example of a CTA for a free e-book.
+Notice that it’s bright, eye-catching, and gets right to the point about the value the user will receive by clicking.

 CTAs are the key to lead generation, but they need to be done right to convert traffic into leads.

 This is where your CTAs will usually link to along the conversion path.
 Landing pages are used to “capture” information from a prospect and create a lead.
 In order to be a landing page, these elements should be present:

 - (Optional) supporting elements such as testimonials or security badges

 - And most importantly, a form to capture information

 Landing pages direct your visitors to one particular offer and eliminate the distractions of everything else on your website.
 The list above gives you the basics of a landing page, but what makes an effective landing page?

 - Keep your pages simple and minimize distractions.
 Include the elements on the previous page and only what is needed.